 Just make sure you check the train schedule if you plan to stay late.
 As of this writing, the last Expo line train leaves at 12:30AM on most nights, with service until 2:10AM on Friday night/Saturday evening.

-If you have time, definitely consider eating at one of the restaurants in at LA Live.
+While the food options inside Staples Center are pretty darn good by sports stadium standards, consider eating at one of the restaurants at LA Live if you have the time.
 The options are better there than inside the arena, ranging from mid-level (Yardhouse) to high-end (Katsuya, Fleming’s).
 Note that if you are going to one of the higher-end restaurants, you should make reservations.

 For more food options that are close to, but not in, the Staples Center, check out this article: 10 Places to Eat and Drink Near the Staples Center in Downtown Los Angeles.